futrime/lip/docs/install.md

 # Installation

-Download latest version of lip from <https://github.com/lippkg/lip/releases/latest>.
+Download the latest version of lip for your operating system and processor architecture from <https://github.com/lippkg/lip/releases/latest>.

 Unzip the content to somewhere you would like to install lip.

 Add the location to PATH environment variable.

+If you are using Windows, you can also download `.exe` installer to install lip.

 ## Upgrading lip